That is something I have never dared to admit, until now. Why not? Before I explain, let me tell you what was so great about The Book.

 In the end, was this distinguished professor really merely jealous of Hawking?
 Of course he was.
 That was what I realised while I recovered the next day: The Book was considered a poor appetiser for science not because it was bad, but because Hawking's fellow-scientists were jealous of his achievement, first as a scientist, and then as a superstar.
 It was a shock, but a valuable shock, to discover that these people, with their wise voices and sharp minds, who had plenty to be proud of in their own right, could deep down be no more than petulant infants.

 As for Hawking, he may well be no more mature than they are.
 I have no idea.
-I'm afraid I don't know any good Hawking gossip -- although, of course, I'm willing to hear some if you have any.
+I am afraid I do not know any good Hawking gossip -- although, of course, I am willing to hear some if you have any.

 Previously: Review: The theory of everything